giacomisky/Progetto-finale-blockchain-Giacomo-Colella/README.md

 ### Option2:
 * Visit this website: https://auctiononchain.herokuapp.com/
+* (This option gives a problem with the blockchain transaction, if you are unable to enter from the login form, click the login button again with the credentials entered)
 #### There are two users already registered:
 Normal user:
 *  username = user